I’m not winter’s biggest fan. Not by a long shot.

 So I thought snowflakes would be a fun theme for a brand new English and Spanish letter matching activity!

 This early literacy resource is a perfect addition to winter literacy centers!

 And what’s even better is that it offers hands-on uppercase and lowercase alphabet recognition practice in two languages.

-Read on to see how to use this early literacy skill builder with your students!
+Read on to see how to get your copy.

-To use this apple CVC word literacy activity, you’ll need the following: (This post contains affiliate links.
+To use this snowflake English and Spanish letter matching activity, you’ll need the following: (Affiliate links are listed below.
 For details, see our Disclosure Policy.)

 - Printer (with ink)